ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-chibios-only-boards.rst

 Loading Firmware onto boards without existing ArduPilot firmware
 ================================================================

-Recent versions of ArduPilot (Copter-3.6, Plane-3.9, Rover-3.5) run on relatively small, non-Pixhawk, autopilots using the ChibiOS operating system.
-Examples of these boards include the :ref:`OpenPilot RevoMini <common-openpilot-revo-mini>`, :ref:`Mateksys F405-Wing <common-matekf405-wing>` and :ref:`Omnibus F4 Pro <common-omnibusf4pro>`.
+ArduPilot now uses the ChibiOS operating system for all autopilots, including the many smaller boards targeted for multicopter racing applications.

-Most often, these boards have another autopilot software pre-installed.
-(If the board has ArduPilot already installed, see :ref:`common-loading-firmware-onto-pixhawk` for firmware loading instructions.
+Often, these boards have another autopilot software pre-installed.
+(If the board has ArduPilot already installed, see :ref:`common-loading-firmware-onto-pixhawk` for firmware loading instructions.)

 Installing ArduPilot to these autopilot involves: